wsjeon92/morld/README.md

 To run a demo, you need to prepare the enviroment described below.

-Or simply go to MORLD web service (http://morld.kaist.ac.kr) and see the Tutorial page.
+Or simply go to MORLD web service (morld.apps.cloud.kbds.re.kr) and see the Tutorial page.
 The demo prepared at MORLD web service takes 1~2 days to get the result.

 ## Prepare